Christian Yelich Player Props: Brewers vs. Nationals

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with 114 hits and an OBP of .374, plus a team-best slugging percentage of .486.
+- Yelich has 114 hits and an OBP of .370 to go with a slugging percentage of .480.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among the qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 16th and he is 30th in slugging.
+- Among qualifying hitters in MLB play, he ranks 15th in batting average, 20th in on-base percentage, and 37th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.